Special Olympics USA: 2018 Special Olympics USA Games

 The 2018 Special Olympics USA Games were held in Seattle, Washington, from July 1–6, 2018.
 The USA Games featured more than 4,000 athletes competing in 14 different sports.
 The Opening Ceremony took place on July 1 at Husky Stadium and included a 2,000-person choir and musical performances from Allen Stone, Ann Wilson and Charlie Puth.
 The sporting events were held primarily on the University of Washington campus and in various venues around the region.

 2022 Special Olympics USA Games

 The 2022 Special Olympics USA Games were held in Orlando, Florida, from June 5-11, 2022.
 The USA Games featured 5,500 athletes and coaches from all 50 states and The Caribbean.
 The opening ceremony was held on June 5 at Exploria Stadium and was produced by Disney Live Entertainment featuring performances from Sara Bareilles and others.

 2026 Special Olympics USA Games

 The 2026 Special Olympics USA Games will be held in the Minneapolis-St. Paul Area.
 Most events will be held at the University of Minnesota campus.

+Two new sports have been added, pickleball and cornhole.
+Over 3,000 athletes are competing.
+These USA Games are largest games in terms of corporate involvement with 50 companies involved including Target, UnitedHealthcare, and Jersey Mike's Subs.
+Competitions including Softball, Flag Football, Soccer, etc where hosted at the National Sports Complex in Blaine Minnesota.
+Special performances at the opening ceremony will include Demi Lovato and Jon Batiste at Huntington Bank Stadium.